exoplatform/exo-documentation/docs/Manage-Space.rst

 -  :ref:`Who is on line? <WhoIsOnlineApp>`: displays the on line members of the space.

 .. note:: :ref:`Calendar <CalendarApp>` and :ref:`Who is on line? <WhoIsOnlineApp>` portlets are the same
-          as for `intranet homepage <PLFHomepage>` but specific for the space's calendar and members.
+          as for :ref:`intranet homepage <PLFHomepage>` but specific for the space's calendar and members.

 By default, only two portlets appear in the newly created space: **Description** and **Calendar**.